Pieropan, `La Rocca` Soave Classico

 Vinification

-The grapes for this wine were hand harvested and selected in the vineyard, before arriving at the winery to be destemmed and crushed.
-After a short period of maceration on the skins, the wine was fermented at temperatures between 14-18°C in stainless steel tanks and 2,500 litre oak casks.
-It was then racked into 500 and 2,000 litre oak casks where it was aged for 12-15 months on its fine lees, followed by further ageing in bottle before release.
+The grapes for this wine were hand-harvested and carefully selected in the vineyard before being destemmed and gently crushed at the winery.
+Following a short period of skin maceration, fermentation took place at controlled temperatures of 14–18°C in a combination of stainless steel tanks and 2,500-litre oak casks.
+The wine was then racked into 500- and 2,000-litre oak casks, where it aged on its fine lees for 12–15 months, followed by additional bottle ageing prior to release.

 Tasting Notes & Technical Details

 'La Rocca' is golden yellow in the glass, with intense, concentrated perfumes that follow through to the palate.
-On the nose, classic 'La Rocca' aromas of nuts and exotic fruits lead to an elegant and beautifully balanced palate, with notes of spice and a light minerality on the long finish.
+On the nose, aromas of nuts and exotic fruits lead to an elegant and beautifully balanced palate, with notes of spice and a light minerality on the long finish.

 Alcohol (ABV)